yasserjh/professional-digital-identity/README.md

     npm install
     ```

-3.  **Set up your API Key:**
-    Create an `.env` file (or use your shell environment) with `GEMINI_API_KEY`.
-If you skip this step, the app will fall back to the bundled preview key so the UI still loads, but you should treat that key as temporary and replace it for any real usage.

-4.  **Run the application:**
+3.  **Run the app in development mode:**
     ```bash
     npm run dev
     ```
     Vite will print the local development URL (default: http://127.0.0.1:5173).
+You can start interacting with the UI immediately.
+If you have your own Gemini credentials available, export them before running the command:
+    ```bash
+    export GEMINI_API_KEY="your_key_here"
+    ```
+    When no key is provided, the app automatically falls back to the preview credential so that you can still click through the interface for smoke testing.

+4.  **(Optional) Set up your API Key for full functionality:**
+    Create an `.env` file (or use your shell environment) with `GEMINI_API_KEY`.
+This unlocks authenticated Gemini requests so that generation features work end-to-end.
+The preview key should only be used for quick UI checks.

 ### Previewing the production build